canjs/can-stache-bindings/docs/reference.md

 ## Use

-Export a view model to the references scope by adding an attribute with the hypenated name of the reference scope property:
+Export a view model to the references scope by adding an attribute with the hyphenated name of the reference scope property:

 ```
 <year-selector *year-selector />